BURN2 Rangers Manual

 Burn2 SL Rangers Discord Server

-Joining the Ranger Discord or keeping up with conversations is not mandatory.
+Joining the Ranger Discord or keeping up with conversations is not mandatory, but highly encouraged.
+Discord allows many Rangers to remain in communication when they are not in SL.
+Because it is a mobile app, and capable of special alarms, many Rangers can be alerted in an emergency situation.
 Links to documents and notices will still occur through the SL Ranger group.
-It is an effective mode of communication, especially if a Ranger cannot log into SL.
+It is an effective mode of communication, especially if a longer discussion on a situation is needed, gathering Ranger input over a longer time period.

 Ranger Resources on the Playa